jcolag/GenAudio/README.md

  2. Create, download, edit, or otherwise acquire any sound effects and musical cues.
 For a Free Culture work, good starting points might be [freesound](https://freesound.org/) or the [Free Music Archive](http://freemusicarchive.org/).
 Place them all in the same folder and create `index.txt` in the same folder, as described under the __Sound Index__ section, above.

-   * If the existing ambient music generator is appropriate for the project, determine how long it should run (annotating with breaks for `stats.sh` should give a decent approximation, if no other means are usable) and feed that information into the music generation script, like `node genmusic.js --time 60 --outfile music.wav --seed Some music > music.csd`.
+   * If the existing ambient music generator is appropriate for the project, determine how long it should run (annotating with breaks for `scrcount.sh` should give a decent approximation, if no other means are usable) and feed that information into the music generation script, like `node genmusic.js --time 60 --outfile music.wav --seed Some music > music.csd`.
 Running `csound music.csd` then takes the resulting CSound file called `music.csd` and renders it to sixty seconds of music in `music.wav`.

  3. Convert the screenplay to line readings, with `node tts.js --play screenplay.fountain` at the command line.
 If the `output` folder (inside the folder you run `tts.js` in) doesn't exist, it will be created.